Rotator Cuff Injury (cont.)

 The physical examination often involves observation to look for deformities, muscle wasting, and changes in the appearance of the damaged shoulder compared to the normal one.

-Palpation means touching, including feeling the bones that make up the shoulder joint.
-These include the clavicle (collarbone), scapula (shoulder blade), and humerus (upper arm bone).
+Palpation means touching, including feeling the bones that make up the shoulder joint, as well as the shoulder joint itself.
+These bones include the clavicle (collarbone), scapula (shoulder blade), and humerus (upper arm bone).
 The muscles of the shoulder may be palpated, trying to find areas of tenderness or pain.

 - Evaluation may include the assessment of range of motion of both shoulders.
-This may be done both passively (as you sit down or lie on your back and the examiner gently moves the arm in all directions) and actively (the patient moves the arm as far as possible in all directions).
+This may be done both passively (as one sits down or lies on one's back and the examiner gently moves the arm in all directions) and actively (the patient moves the arm as far as possible in all directions).
 This part of the examination may be delayed or not done if a broken bone is suspected.
-The power of the shoulder muscles can also be assessed this way depending upon whether the patient can move the shoulder against resistance or perhaps just lift the arm up against gravity.
+The power of the shoulder muscles can also be assessed this way, depending upon whether the patient can move the shoulder against resistance or perhaps just lift the arm up against gravity.

 - Sensation and blood flow in the arm and hand may be assessed, feeling for pulses and determining if there is normal light touch, pain, and vibration sensation in the extremity.